dmillett/clash/README.md

 *old 4 core pentium 4 with 8 gigs of RAM*

 ## Usage
+There are tool, core, and pivot functions available to help evaluate generic data collections.
-These examples can be found in in the example namespace of this repository.
+Examples can be found in in the example namespace of this repository or in the unit tests.

+### Utility functions (tools.clj)
+1. (all? p1 p2 pn) - if all of the predicates are satisfied
+2. (any? p1 p2 pn) - if any of the predicates are satisfied
+3. (until? p [x y z w]) - evaluate the predicate until it is true
+4. (take-until p [x y z w]) - builds a collection until predicate is true.
+Compliments (take-while)
+5. (collect-value-frequencies map_collection) - determines the frequency of ever value in a collection of maps
+6. (sort-value-frequencies value_frequencies_map) - sort value frequencies in descending order

 ### Core functions to build upon
 Build on these functions with domain specific structure
 ```clojure